jzurner1/School-Notes/20 - Software/24 - Linux/Linux command list.md

 `time` - Measure how long a program takes to run `timedatctl` - Manage date and time settings, only if using systemd `touch` - Create one or more files
-`umount` - Unmount a filesystem
+`tracepath` - Display approximate travel times between routers from source to destination, showing MTU `tracepath6` - Same as `tracepath` but with IPv6 `traceroute` - Display approximate travel times between routers from source to destination `traceroute6` - Same as `traceroute` but with IPv6 `umount` - Unmount a filesystem
 `unlink` - Remove a file link
-`updatedb` - Update the file database for the `locate` command `useradd` - Create a new user account
+`updatedb` - Update the file database for the `locate` command `uptime` - Show statistics about uptime
+`useradd` - Create a new user account
-`w` - Prints information about the running system such as users, CPU load, and so on `wc` - Print the number of lines, words, and bytes in a file `wget` - Retrieve files from remote servers
+`vmstat` - Show information about processes, memory, and more `w` - Prints information about the running system such as users, CPU load, and so on `wc` - Print the number of lines, words, and bytes in a file `wget` - Retrieve files from remote servers